pietheinstrengholt/synapse-lab/module07/module07.md

 [< Previous Module](../module06/module06.md) - **[Home](../README.md)** - [Next Module >](../module08/module08.md)

+## :loudspeaker: Introduction

+The objective for this module is to move data from the gold layer to a powerful MPP (Massively Parallel Processing) distributed query engine: Dedicated SQL pool.
+Dedicated Pools, contrasting to Serverless Pools, store data in their own storage layer and are a good for workloads that require strong performance.
+Serverless Pools, as you learned in the previous labs, don't have their own database.
+They read data from the storage accounts.
+Data in dedicated pools is distributed over many shards using different distribution patterns: replicated, hash or round-robin.
+In this lab you'll use a clustered columnstore index to replicate a table over many nodes using a column key.

 ## :dart: Objectives

+* Deploy a dedicated pool.
-* The objective for this module is to move data from the gold layer to a dedicated SQL pool.
+* Create a script for copying data from the gold layer to a dedicated pool
+* Query data from your dedicated pool tables

 ## 1. Deploy Dedicated Pool